-The purpose of this longitudinal study was to examine patterns in implementation of Tier 2 and 3 school-wide positive behavioral interventions and supports (SWPBIS) systems to identify timings of installation that led to higher implementation of advanced tiers.
-Extant data from 776 schools in 27 states reporting on the first three years of Tier 2 implementation and 359 schools in 23 states reporting on the first year of Tier 3 implementation were analyzed.
+The purpose of this longitudinal study was to examine patterns in implementation of Tiers 2 and 3 school-wide positive behavioral interventions and supports (SWPBIS) systems to identify timings of installation that led to higher implementation of advanced tiers.
+Extant data from 776 schools in 27 states reporting on the first 3 years of Tier 2 implementation and 359 schools in 23 states reporting on the first year of Tier 3 implementation were analyzed.
 Using structural equation modeling, we found that higher Tier 1 implementation predicted subsequent Tier 2 and Tier 3 implementation.
-In addition, waiting two or three years after initial Tier 1 implementation to launch Tier 2 systems predicted higher initial Tier 2 implementation (compared to implementing the next year).
-Last, we found that launching Tier 3 systems after Tier 2 systems, compared to launching both tiers simultaneously, predicted higher Tier 2 implementation in the second and third year, so long as Tier 3 systems were launched within three years of Tier 2 systems.
-These findings provide empirical guidance for when to launch Tier 2 and 3 systems; however, we emphasize that delays in launching advanced systems should not equate to delays in more intensive supports for students.
+In addition, waiting 2 or 3 years after initial Tier 1 implementation to launch Tier 2 systems predicted higher initial Tier 2 implementation (compared with implementing the next year).
+Finally, we found that launching Tier 3 systems after Tier 2 systems, compared with launching both tiers simultaneously, predicted higher Tier 2 implementation in the second and third year, so long as Tier 3 systems were launched within 3 years of Tier 2 systems.
+These findings provide empirical guidance for when to launch Tiers 2 and 3 systems; however, we emphasize that delays in launching advanced systems should not equate to delays in more intensive supports for students.

+Keywords

-Keywords: School-wide positive behavioral interventions and supports, SWPBIS, Tier 2, Tier 3, initial implementation, fidelity
+school-wide positive behavioral interventions and supports, SWPBIS, Tier 2, Tier 3, initial implementation, fidelity